Inspecting your fireplace and chimney is essential to keeping them running properly and safely.

 We are nationally certified by the Chimney Safety Institute of America (CSIA).
 We regularly attend continuing education classes and seminars to stay up-to-date with the latest innovations and technology related to our industry.
 Our owner Louis Lee is the President of the Oregon Chimney Sweep Association (OCSA), and a member in good standing of the Chimney Sweep Guild.

 We strictly adhere to the NFPA 211 code on fireplaces and chimneys.
-Widely used by architects, installed, equipment manufacturers, AHJ’s, and building owners.
+This code is widely used by architects, installers, equipment manufacturers, AHJ’s, and building owners.
 The NFPA 211 provides guidelines for construction projects involving chimneys, fireplaces, vents, and solid fuel burning appliances.
 You can read more about the NFPA 211, here.
 The following levels of chimney / fireplace inspections are as follows

 LVL 1 Inspection